-Because I like to buy big packs of these cloths, I can use specific colors for specific rooms of the house.
+Because I like to buy big packs of these cloths, I can use specific colours for specific rooms of the house.
 For example, all the green cloths are kitchen only.
-This helps me keep the bathroom, kitchen and dusting cloths separated in the closet and I can easily grab the ones I need based on color.
+This helps me keep the bathroom, kitchen and dusting cloths separated in the closet and I can easily grab the ones I need based on colour.

-They feel a little bit more on the thin side as opposed to a lot of microfiber cloths, but I don’t mind that at all because they are sturdy and durable.
+They feel a little bit more on the thin side as opposed to a lot of microfiber cloths, but I don’t mind that at all because they are sturdy and durable for my cleaning routines.

-These are a lint-free, no streak cloth which helps me keep my counters clean without the need for harsh chemicals.
+These are lint-free, no-streak cloth which helps me keep my counters clean without the need for harsh chemicals.
 Hand down the best cloths for cleaning kitchen counters.